mderis/docs/docs/miscellaneous/faq.md

 ---
-title: "Frequently Asked Questions"
+title: Frequently Asked Questions
-category: "General"
-order: 1
+slug: /faq
 ---

 * [Do I have to use the Porto Architecture to benefit from Apiato](#q1)